David-Werth/little-lemon/README.md

-This is a [Next.js](https://nextjs.org/) project and the final project for the Meta Front-End Developer Professional Certificate
+This is a [Next.js](https://nextjs.org/) project and the final project for the Meta Front-End Developer Professional Certificate.

 ### Use this link for a live demo of the website: [LIVE DEMO](https://little-lemon.davidwerth.com/)

 ## Getting Started